guoquanwei/aliyun-amqp-tools/README.md

 # aliyun-amqp-tools

-It is a aliyun-amqp package; now, it supports 'work' and 'fanout'.
+It is a aliyun-amqp tool of Node.js; now, it supports 'work' and 'fanout'.
+When some errors occurs, it can auto reconnects.

 ## Install